 This is very much my dilemma this season, as I spend my full days running around after a twenty-month-old with a mission to destroy!

-While a perfectly decorated, free-standing tree may not be possible with some bubs and tots around, with a little bit of compromise and imagination, there are still plenty of ways to celebrate the much-loved Christmas tree while skirting around those issues of safety and potential destruction.
+While a perfectly decorated, free-standing tree may not be possible with some bubs and tots around, with a little bit of compromise and imagination, there are still plenty of ways to celebrate the much-loved Christmas tree while avoiding those issues of safety and potential destruction.

-Many people opt for setting up their tree within a play pen; a great way to keep bubs and trees separate while also allowing plenty of room for presents.
-You could also use weighted boxes to create a barrier ( wrapped up nice and Christmassy so that it doesn’t look like you’re moving house), or even set to building your own picket fence.
+Many people opt for setting up their tree within a play pen; a great way to keep bub and Christmas trees separate while also allowing plenty of room for presents.
+You could also use weighted boxes to create a barrier ( wrapped up nice and Christmassy so it doesn’t look like you’re moving house), or even build your own little picket fence to protect that tree.

 2. Light it up!

-Invest in some strings of fairy lights and mount them to your wall (out of reach of kids) in the shape of a Christmas tree for big festive points.
+Instead of having an actual tree, you could invest in some strings of fairy lights and mount them to your wall (out of reach of little hands) in the shape of a Christmas tree for big festive points.

-3. Downscale your tree, and place it out of reach of bubs and tots
+3. Downsize your tree and place it out of reach of little hands

 Removable wall stickers bring tonnes of character to rooms.
-There are abundant Christmas tree options, in all colours and sizes across many Australian brands to suit your Christmas colour scheme.
+There are loads of Christmas tree options, in all colours and sizes across many Australian brands to suit your Christmas colour scheme.